 What are some RTL-SDR Radio Scanner Applications?

 The RTL-SDR can be used as a wide band radio scanner.
-Applications include
+Applications include:

-- Listening to unencrypted Police/Ambulance/Fire/EMS conversations.
+- Listening to EMS/Ambulance/Fire communications.

 - Listening to aircraft traffic control conversations.